Celebrate Christmas Day

 What's Open or Closed?

 Christmas Day is a public holiday in many countries worldwide, including Australia, Canada, the United Kingdom and the United States.
 Government offices, educational institutions, many businesses and post offices are closed on this day.
-If you're planning to travel with public transport, check with your local transport authority on schedule changes.
+If you plan to travel with public transport, check with the local transport authority on schedule changes.

 About Christmas Day

 The word “Christmas” comes from the old English “Cristes maesse”, or the mass of Christ.
-It is probably that the Christmas date of December 25 was chosen to offset the Pagan celebrations of Saturnalia and Natalis Invicti.
-It may also be that the celebration of the birth of the “true light of the world” was set at the time of the December solstice because this is when the days in the northern hemisphere began to have more hours of sunlight.
+It is likely that the Christmas date of December 25 was chosen to offset the Pagan celebrations of Saturnalia and Natalis Invicti.
+It it also possible that the celebration of the birth of the “true light of the world” was set at the time of the December solstice because this is when the days in the northern hemisphere begin to grow longer.
 Christmas holiday customs derive from various cultures, including Teutonic, Celtic, Roman, West Asian and Christian.

 Images of Santa Claus, also known as Father Christmas, snowmen, reindeer, and candy canes are seen in cards, posters, signs and other printed or marketing material associated with the Christmas celebrations.
 Images of baby Jesus, the Christmas star, and other symbols associated with the religious meaning of Christmas are also seen during Christmas Eve and Christmas Day.